Wednesday, December 25, 2024

 Ajna

-Ajna, the next chakra, is also referred to as the “third eye.”
+Ajna, the next chakra, is also the “third eye.”
 As the name might lead you to believe, this chakra focuses on the forehead area between the eyebrows.
-It is represented by the black antelope, which says to us, “I guide.”
+The black antelope represents this, which says to us, “I guide.”
 Fittingly, the black antelope represents journeys that allow us to explore ourselves internally, search for the truth, and gain a new vision or perspective.

 Sahasrara